Book a demo

 Job prospects are flexible

 Building your SQL skills can lead to more job opportunities beyond developer and data science roles, too.
-It’s common for QA testers, support specialists, and analysts to know SQL.
-Most technical jobs in finance or marketing list SQL as a requirement.
+It’s common for QA Testers, Support Specialists, and analysts to know SQL.
+Additionally, most technical jobs in finance or marketing require knowledge of SQL concepts.

 Learning SQL is easy

-You can learn the basics of SQL in as little as a few weeks.
-SQL uses many terms that you are already familiar with—Select, Where, Delete, Update, etc. However, there are more complex SQL commands you’ll need to learn to reach a mastery level.
+People often ask, “How long does it take to learn SQL?”
+The good news is you can learn the basics of SQL in as little as a few weeks.
+SQL uses many terms that you are already familiar with—Select, Where, Delete, Update, etc. However, there are more advanced SQL commands you’ll need to learn to reach a high level of mastery.

 The trick is to learn how to arrange your SQL statements to perform the actions you want.
 To learn SQL faster and develop your skills, consistently practice using SQL commands to manipulate data.